-- The University as state agency is generally exempt from sales tax in Virginia.
+- The University is a state agency and therefore is generally exempt from Virginia sales tax.

 - Primary exception: Food and lodging are generally taxable (see Bulletin 16-3).

-- Virginia vendors may request an exemption certificate before waiving tax.
+- Virginia vendors may request that University purchasers provide an exemption certificate before they agree to waive sales tax.

 - Virginia certificate of exemption is available from Procurement.

-- Before 2018, out-of-state vendors without phyical locations in Virginia weren't required to charge sales tax.
+- Before 2018, an out-of-state vendor without a phyical location in Virginia wasn't required to charge Virginia sales tax.

-- The 2018 Wayfair case now requires all major out-of-state vendors to collect sales tax.
+- The 2018 Wayfair Supreme Court case requires all major out-of-state vendors to collect sales tax.

 - The University maintains sales tax exemptions in many states outside of Virginia.
-University travelers can determine whether they may be exempt from sales tax by checking the list of University out-of-state sales tax exemption certificates.
+University travelers can determine whether they are exempt from sales tax by checking the University's tax exemption certificates.

-- North Carolina and Utah require travelers to pay sales tax and then file for refund.
-If you have North Carolina or Utah travel receipts, please contact Financial Operations for instructions.
+- North Carolina, Indiana and Utah require travelers to pay sales tax and then file for a refund.
+If a traveller has North Carolina, Indiana or Utah travel receipts, please contact Financial Operations for instructions.

-The University is required to pay Virginia sales tax on in-person sales of physical goods, as well as on mail-order sales to destinations within Virginia.
+The University is required to pay Virginia sales tax on in-person sales of physical goods occurring in Virginia, as well as on mail-order sales to destinations within Virginia.

 Purchasers who are tax-exempt or governmental entities, or who are authorized resellers, may be exempt from sales tax.
 Before exempting a sale from tax, the selling unit is responsible for obtaining a sales exemption certificate from the purchaser valid in the jurisdiction in which the purchaser is located.
 If located in Virginia, the purchaser must provide the University with a copy of its Virginia Form ST-10 or ST-12 before a tax exemption can be granted.

 - Virginia imposes a 5.3% tax on sales in most jurisdictions (including Charlottesville) with a reduced 2.5% tax rate on the sale of personal hygiene and food items.

 - For more detail on sales tax requirements and reporting, see the Virginia Sales Tax instructions.

 - Units with Virginia taxable sales must complete VA Form ST-9 before the 6th of each month.
-Departments are encouraged to use the Electronic ST-9 form [INSERT LINK TO ON-LINE ST-9]
+Departments are encouraged to use the Electronic ST-9 form.

 - For questions about the ST-9 form, see the Sales Tax Training video [insert link] or contact Financial Operations for assistance.